protontypes/open-sustainable-technology/README.md

 ### Buildings and Heating

+- [scout](https://github.com/trynthink/scout) - A tool for estimating the future energy use, carbon emissions, and capital and operating cost impacts of energy efficiency and demand flexibility technologies in the U.S. residential and commercial building sectors.
 - [BOPTEST](https://github.com/ibpsa/project1-boptest) - The Building Optimization Testing (BOPTEST) Framework enables the assessment and benchmarking of control algorithms for building energy management.
 - [BOPTEST-Gym](https://github.com/ibpsa/project1-boptest-gym) - The OpenAI-Gym interface of the BOPTEST framework facilitates the assessment and benchmarking of RL algorithms for building energy management.
 - [hpxml](https://github.com/hpxmlwg/hpxml) - Home Performance XML is a data transfer standard for the home performance industry.